lackdaz/wdi-project-1-lackdaz/README.md

 1) Distance Score
 2) High Score

+Techniques
-This game utilizes a technique known as the 'module pattern' to create game objects and organize the code
+1) This game utilizes a technique known as the 'module pattern' to create game objects and organize the code

-Parallax background
+2) Parallax background

 Deliverables
 1) A panning background (hopefully with different images that scroll at different rates)